Dermata Therapeutics Announces - GuruFocus.com

-The securities described above (excluding the warrants and the shares of common stock underlying the warrants) are being offered and sold by the Company in a registered direct offering pursuant to a "shelf" registration statement on Form S-3 (File No. 333-268383) that was originally filed with the Securities and Exchange Commission (the "SEC") on November 15, 2022, and declared effective on November 25, 2022.
-The offering of such securities in the registered direct offering is being made only by means of a prospectus supplement that forms a part of the effective registration statement.
-A final prospectus supplement and the accompanying base prospectus relating to the registered direct offering will be filed with the SEC and will be available on the SEC's website at www.sec.gov.
-Electronic copies of the final prospectus supplement and the accompanying base prospectus may also be obtained, when available, from H.C.
+The securities described above (excluding the warrants and the shares of common stock underlying the warrants) were offered and sold by the Company in a registered direct offering pursuant to a "shelf" registration statement on Form S-3 (File No. 333-268383) that was originally filed with the Securities and Exchange Commission (the "SEC") on November 15, 2022, and declared effective on November 25, 2022.
+The offering of such securities in the registered direct offering was made only by means of a prospectus supplement that forms a part of the effective registration statement.
+A final prospectus supplement and the accompanying base prospectus relating to the registered direct offering were filed with the SEC and are available on the SEC's website at www.sec.gov.
+Electronic copies of the final prospectus supplement and the accompanying base prospectus may also be obtained from H.C.
 Wainwright & Co., LLC at 430 Park Avenue, 3rd Floor, New York, NY 10022, by phone at (212) 856-5711 or e-mail at [email protected].

 This press release does not constitute an offer to sell or the solicitation of an offer to buy any of the securities described herein, nor shall there be any sale of these securities in any state or other jurisdiction in which such an offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any such state or other jurisdiction.